assemble/assemble/docs/src/api/options.md

 title: Config
 collection: docs
 category: api
----
+description: >
   The purpose of the config API is to set and get general configuration values that can be used by any method.
 In other words, these methods are generically, and globally usable.
+---

 ## .option